davejagoda/davejagoda.github.io/books/index.md

 Frank, Thomas (2016). *Listen, Liberal*.

+Fergusson, Adam (2010). *When Money Dies: The Nightmare of Deficit Spending, Devaluation, and Hyperinflation in Weimar Germany.*

 Galef, Julia (2021). *The Scout Mindset*.

 Gerard, David (2017). *Attack of the 50 Foot Blockchain*.